Barronvale Bridge in Somerset County (PA-56-03)

 Our membership year runs from October 1 to September 30.
 Annual dues are $15.00 for an individual, $20.00 for a couple at the same address and $20.00 for a business or corporate membership.
 A paid life membership is available for $250.00.
 Life membership for a couple at the same address is $300 and $125 for any additional family members.

 Each year the Theodore Burr Covered Bridge Society of Pennsylvania, Inc., plans a Covered Bridge Safari.
 A covered bridge safari is when a group of covered bridge enthusiasts caravan to covered bridges in a particular county or geographic area.
-The 2017 Safari will be in Bedford and Somerset counties on June 3-5.
-We will visit all but a few of the 24 bridges in the two counties.
+The 2018 Safari will be in Preble and Greene counties Ohio on June 9-10.
+We will visit all 14 bridges in these two counties.

 Each year the Governor signs a proclamation to encourage all Pennsylvanians to visit covered bridges.
 "See Pennsylvania's Covered Bridges" Week begins the first Saturday after the first Sunday in May, to and including the third Sunday of May.